Secure Compilation (BLOCK Seminar)

 The seminar can host up to 19 students.

 Given the block nature of the course, students must to provide their preferences ahead of time.
 That will give us ample time to assign papers to students, which in turn will give you ample time to read the papers ahead of time and not rush.
 Also, the early assignment of papers simplifies the logistics of the course.

 The deadline for submitting paper preferences is

 FRI 3rd May 2019

-Once the preferences are known, we will assign papers to students and let them know their assignments.
-You can expect this assignment to be known before the course starts, likely on MON 6th May 2019.
+You can expect the paper assignment to be known before the course starts, likely on MON 6th May 2019.

 The deadline for dropping out of a seminar is formally 3 weeks after each student is assigned a paper, therefore by the time the seminar is held, no dropouts is available.
 The last day for dropping out of the seminar is: